spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/decoupled-glue-api.md

 ---
-title: Decoupled Glue API
+title: Spryker Glue API
 description: Learn about the process of handling API requests through GlueStorefront and GlueBackoffice layers.
 last_updated: November 29, 2023
 template: glue-api-storefront-guide-template
 ---

-The Spryker Decoupled Glue API is a set of a few API applications like *Glue Storefront API* and *Glue Backend API* of the Spryker Commerce OS.
+The Spryker Glue API is a set of a few API applications like *Glue Storefront API* and *Glue Backend API* of the Spryker Cloud Commerce OS.
 Those applications are built to be used as a contract for accessing Storefront or Backoffice functionality through API.
 Those applications know how to read and interpret API resources and leverage feature modules that expose existing Spryker functionality.

 ## Existing Glue Applications

-Out of the box, Spryker Commerce OS provides three API applications:
+Out of the box, Spryker Cloud Commerce OS provides three API applications:
-* Legacy Glue API application that can be used as a fallback.
+* Legacy Glue API application that can be used as a fallback if you have already a lot of resources implemented in it and don't want to migrate to the new infrastructure.
-* New Glue Storefront API that is a replacement for the Legacy Glue and can be used for the same purpose.
+* New Glue Storefront API that is a replacement for the Legacy Glue API application and can be used for the same purpose.
-* Glue Backend API that can be used to provide API access for the Backoffice functionality directly without any additional RPC calls.
+* Glue Backend API that can be used to provide API access for the Backoffice functionality directly, by providing infrastructure to call facades directly instead of using [Client](/docs/scos/dev/back-end-development/client/client.html) layer that does a remote call to the Gateway application.

 ## Difference between Decoupled Glue Api and the Legacy Glue API